Bobbo117/MQ135-Air-Quality-Sensor/README.md

 # Software

-  This software incorporates the Arduino MQ135 library to perform two functions:
+  The MQ135_Air_Quality.ino software incorporates the Arduino MQ135 library to perform two functions:

   1. When the #define CALIBRATE statement is active, calibrate the MQ135 sensor by running the system outdoors for a couple hours to attain a reference resistance R0 for fresh air.
 Replace the number in the software statement '#define RZERO 51.5' with the new value.